s5k6/shelltalk/README.md

     Password:
     # yast2

-Note, that typing `#` on the command line (or in a shell script) introduces a comment until the end of the line.
+Note, that `$` and `#` may be legitimate output of a previously run command, and that typing `#` on the command line (or in a shell script) introduces a *comment* until the end of the line.
 The actual situation should be clear from the context.

 In this text, we exlusively work as unprivileged user.